 Upon my return, the blank page is still sitting on my desk, untouched save for the loving caresses earlier.
 I once again sit at my desk and look out to the street, then find my gaze drawn back to the bookcase and some of the names upon it; Grace, Orwell, Shakespeare, Burroughs, and many more authors that are gently giving their silent encouragement through the ages.

-I feel entranced and locked in by it’s power.
+I feel entranced and locked in by its power.
 It seems so simple, a few pieces of wood bound together to form an object capable of holding items, preferably books.
-However, upon closer inspection one finds out what it truly is; a monument.
+However, upon closer inspection, one finds out what it truly is; a monument.
 Those pieces of wood form a monument to hold the final remains of many countless battles raged, just as the one I am raging; against writer’s block.
-Each of those pages had been a blank page at one point in it’s life, each throwing down the gauntlet to a writer.
-Each page had been given a purpose, it’s potential now defined.
+Each of those pages had been a blank page at one point in its life, each throwing down the gauntlet to a writer.
+Each page had been given a purpose, its potential now defined.
 Each page was a testimony to the writer’s victory over the dreaded blank page.
 Each page would live on for better or for worse with the markings it was given.
-Each book a battlefield that witnessed the epic struggle of author versus word.
+Each book a battlefield that witnessed the epic struggle of author versus words.
 Each book a tenderly loved baby.

-My mind wanders to a bookstore and I am suddenly standing in the middle of the store smelling all of the books waiting to be read.
-I look around and for the first time see what the book store is.
+My mind wanders to a bookstore, and I am suddenly standing in the middle of the store, smelling all of the books waiting to be read.
+I look around and, for the first time, see what the bookstore is.
 It is a sanctuary.
 It is a place full of Aha! moments, full of dreams come to life, full of idea’s given leave to speak.
-It is a place where countless blank pages have had their potential defined lovingly by an author who has labored over them.
+It is a place where countless blank pages have had their potential defined lovingly by an author who has laboured over them.
 Each book is a baby that started as an idea and was coaxed into being by the loving hands and mind of an author that tried their best to relay the story as it came to them.
-For the author is but a utensil which the characters use to put their own stories down on paper.
+For the author is but a utensil that the characters use to put their own stories down on paper.
 All the author does is listen to the words and put them down as best they can.

-Emboldened by the power of the victory of other authors over the blank page I focus my gaze once more upon my own dreaded blank page.
-Again I hear the taunts and my mind begins to swirl, yet this time I am stronger, I am somewhat prepared.
+Emboldened by the power of other authors’ victory over the blank page, I focus my gaze once more upon my own dreaded blank page.
+Again, I hear the taunts, and my mind begins to swirl, yet this time I am stronger, I am somewhat prepared.
 I clear my thoughts and reach out to the first character that comes and wants to tell me their story.
-To my surprise, in my absence, my characters have organised themselves and are ready to work.
-As my character begins to whisper its words of wisdom in my ear, my doubts begin to fall away, I realize the stories will write themselves if I but listen to what is being said.
+To my surprise, in my absence, my characters have organized themselves and are ready to work.
+As my character begins to whisper its words of wisdom in my ear, my doubts start to fall away, I realize the stories will write themselves if I but listen to what is being said.